wpengine/atlas-content-modeler/docs/wp-cli/index.md

 Optional blueprint version.
 Defaults to 1.0.

 `[--post-types]`
-Post types to include, separated by commas.
+Post types to collect posts for, separated by commas.
 Defaults to post, page and all registered ACM post types.

 `[--open]`
 Open the folder containing the generated zip on success (macOS only,